World

 Share

 “The party we formed, the PDP, is the one that gave birth to El-Rufai.
 You’re not enough to make us leave the PDP,” Lamido declared, emphasizing the PDP’s foundational role in El-Rufai’s rise to prominence, including his tenure as a minister under a PDP-led government.
 He took a swipe at El-Rufai’s consistency, recalling the latter’s past assertion that there were no political elders in Nigeria.
-“He once said that there are no adults in Nigeria in , but now he is calling on us to join him in the SDP,” Lamido quipped, highlighting what he sees as a contradiction in El-Rufai’s stance.
+“He once said that there are no adults in Nigeria in politics, but now he is calling on us to join him in the SDP,” Lamido quipped, highlighting what he sees as a contradiction in El-Rufai’s stance.

-Lamido’s steadfast commitment to the PDP was a central theme of his .
+Lamido’s steadfast commitment to the PDP was a central theme of his remarks.
 He argued that the opposition party, despite its challenges, has not committed any offense to justify his departure.
-His stance contrasts sharply with El-Rufai’s narrative, who has positioned the SDP as a viable to both the APC and other opposition platforms like the PDP and Labour Party, which he has claimed are ineffective the ruling party.
+His stance contrasts sharply with El-Rufai’s narrative, who has positioned the SDP as a viable alternative to both the APC and other opposition platforms like the PDP and Labour Party, which he has claimed are ineffective against the ruling party.

 Share